ASTEROID ASTROLOGY

 Vesta in the Houses

-The house shows where Vesta tends her hearth: the arena of life in which your focused devotion is meant to live.
+The house shows where Vesta tends her hearth: the arena of life where focused devotion may become visible.

 Vesta in the 1st House